 Perhaps the worst quote you can get is when a loan officer says something like “Our rate is 4.00% and comes with a $3,000 lender credit!”

-Work With Reputable Companies:
+Work With Reputable Mortgage Lenders:

-Also check the lender’s rating with the Better Business Bureau; if they have less than an A rating you might want to ask more questions about the company and the quote.
+If you want to lower your fees the number one thing you can do is work with a reputable lenders.
+Reputable lenders don’t over charge; they charge a fair price for their services.
+Check the lender’s rating with the Better Business Bureau; if they have less than an A rating you might want to ask more questions about the company and the quote.